Bareroot sales are done for spring but potted plants are still available at the nursery!

 Soil Preference: Loam and sandy loam, prefers soils that are moist but well-drained

-Growth Habits: Erect, spread underground like raspberries, grow quickly
+Growth Habits and Disease Resistance: Erect, spread underground like raspberries, grow quickly.
+Resistant to blackberry orange rust.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)